Hussein-Playz/Luna-Launcher/README.md

 ## Prerequisites

-In order to build ATLauncher, you will need any Java version 8 or above.
+In order to build Luna Launcher, you will need any Java version 8 or above.
 Java 8 is recommended since we compile to Java 8 compatability regardless.

 Everything else that's needed for the project is provided by Gradle, and accessed using the Gradle wrapper which can be